 For the gentleman, a dresser on which to place a razor and toiletry accessories.
 The leather strop was used to keep a straight razor sharp.
 For the lady, a low mirrored dresser on which she would keep hair curling tongs, brushes, glove stretchers (for just washed leather gloves), boot button hook, hat pins and other toiletry items.

 Notice the short bed, typical of the period.
 In the corner a baby bassinet is ready for the newest arrival, who would have slept in the parent's room for many months.

-A portrait of Anna Henrietta who passed away after eating poisonous berries.
+A portrait of Anna Henrietta (1884-1889) who tragically passed away after eating poisonous berries in the yard.

 The upstairs toilet would not have been used by the Roeddes until 1903 when the City sewage connection was complete.
 While they had use of water on the ground floor when they moved in, they would have still used a chamber pot and wash basin.
 Even after the sewage connection, the house had the drawback of only one upstairs bathroom for eight inhabitants.

 Gentlemen's shaving accessories and toiletries of the era.

 Women's hair curling tongs which required the tongs to be heated and used on hair which was first folded into a length of paper, called a curl paper, to prevent hair from burning.
 The paper only offered limited protection and burning with the hot tongs could quickly result!